bluke93/vue-store-locator/README.md

 (Mapbox study)

-Vue app using vuex and mapbox to handle a store locator app.
+Nuxtjs (vue) app using vuex and mapbox to handle a store locator app.
 In this case manages the list of airports and allows to navigate the map and the list with mapbox apis.